arhohuttunen/starter-academic/content/post/spring-boot-webclient-mockwebserver/index.md

 }
 ```

 There are several issues with an approach like this.
 First of all, it's very lengthy and not very readable.
 Second, the test has to know precisely how our class uses `WebClient`, making the test brittle.
+Whenever we have to return mocks from mocks, something is a little wrong.

 What about the responsibilities we were talking about before?
 Let's look at the duties and how this test is dealing with those.

 - We are stubbing the `post()` and `uri()` calls and return a request body for only a specific URI.
-This verifies that we are using the correct HTTP method and path, but does our test now know if we are making the request correctly in the end?
+We verify that we are using the correct HTTP method and path, but do we know the actual HTTP request is as expected?
 - We are mocking the `bodyValue()` call and match a specific request value.
-This verifies that our inputs are correctly mapped to the request body, but do we know if the request body gets serialized correctly?
+We verify that our inputs are correctly mapped to the request body, but do we know if the request body gets serialized correctly?
 - We are also mocking the `retrieve()` and  `bodyToMono()` calls, which skip retrieving the response and deserialization entirely.
 How do we know if a given reply gets correctly processed?
 - If we would add some error handling calls to the `WebClient`, we could mock those calls again.
 However, simulating error conditions would mean that we needed to know how `WebClient` works, and we might have to throw specific exceptions from other stubbed methods.

-Unit tests like this are the reason why people start hating on unit tests.
+**Unit tests like this are the reason why people start hating on unit tests**.
 The test is easy to break, and it's cumbersome to write.
 Tests like this become a liability.

 A better alternative is to write an integration test for `TwilioClient`.
 We can provide a mock service for the remote service instead of mocking `WebClient`.
 In our other tests that depend on this functionality, we can mock the `TwilioClient` wrapper class.

 ## Write an Integration Test With MockWebServer

 To replace the remote service with a mock service, we can use `MockWebServer`.
-This library lets us specify which response to return and then verify that requests were made as expected.
+This library lets us run a lightweight web server locally in our tests.
+The library allows us to specify which response to return and then verify the requests we made.
+We could even copy-paste responses from the real server into our tests.

-The overhead of starting the mock web server is negligible, but it's still slower than a pure unit test.
+The overhead of starting the mock web server is negligible, but it's still slightly slower than a pure unit test.
 Since it's communicating over an HTTP connection, it's not a unit test.

 Using `MockWebServer` is quite straightforward: